Anthony Steel (actor): Later career

 He debuted on TV as Mr Burton in a 1974 episode of Thriller, (I'm The Girl He Wants To Kill).
 In 1976 he appeared in Crossroads playing a conman over four weeks.
-He also guest starred on shows such as Bergerac, Robin of Sherwood and in the hard-hitting police drama The Professionals, the episode titled "The Female Factor," in which he played Sir Charles Milvern, a government minister who is snared in a honey trap.
+He also guest starred on shows such as Bergerac, Robin of Sherwood and in the hard-hitting police drama The Professionals, the episode titled "The Female Factor," in which he played Sir Charles Milvern, a shadow minister who is snared in a honey trap.

 He made two soft core films with Fiona Richmond: Hardcore (1977) and Let's Get Laid (1977).
-One writer argued " In hindsight, Steel would have been most comfortable cast as a regular character on a long running series where he played a man of authority – a silver fox doctor, for instance, or a chief inspector on a detective show.
+One writer argued "In hindsight, Steel would have been most comfortable cast as a regular character on a long running series where he played a man of authority – a silver fox doctor, for instance, or a chief inspector on a detective show.
 It didn’t happen."

 He made stage tours in the 1980s and his last role was in Cinderella, a pantomime at Birmingham's Alexandra Theatre in 1989.
 He lived for a number of years in a tiny flat in Northolt, west London.
 His then agent, David Daly, said that:

 He was a very private man.
 He just decided that he would withdraw.
 He found a place to live and simply went into hiding.
 In some ways, it was not unlike him; if he decided that things weren't right, he would withdraw into himself and not contact anybody.

 In 1995 Sir John Mills tried to rehouse him through the Actors Benevolent Fund but Steel refused.
 Steel told a journalist in 1997:

 This is a very difficult time for me.
 You can see that by where I'm living.
 I know a lot of people are trying to find out where I am, but to be honest that's how I want it.
 I want to be left alone.
 I don't want to see any of my old friends from my old life.
 I've been quite ill lately and it's too much for me to go back to it all now.
 Of course I have regrets, but there is nothing anyone can do to change the past.
 I just want to get on with it.

 Daly arranged for him to move into Denville Hall, a London retirement home for actors.
-Not long before he died he had a guest role in the TV series The Broker's Man.
+Not long before he died he had a guest role in the television series The Broker's Man.